F-Stack/f-stack/dpdk/doc/guides/nics/szedata2.rst

 =================================

-The SZEDATA2 poll mode driver library implements support for the Netcope FPGA Boards (**NFB-***), FPGA-based programmable NICs.
+The SZEDATA2 poll mode driver library implements support for the Netcope FPGA Boards (**NFB-40G2, NFB-100G2, NFB-200G2QL**) and Silicom **FB2CGG3** card, FPGA-based programmable NICs.
 The SZEDATA2 PMD uses interface provided by the libsze2 library to communicate with the NFB cards over the sze2 layer.

 More information about the
 `NFB cards <http://www.netcope.com/en/products/fpga-boards>`_